thiloho/thiloho.github.io/src/content/blog/nixos-with-ext4-and-luks/index.md

 ## Change of encryption password

-To make this step as easy as possible, I recommend using [GNOME Disks](https://apps.gnome.org/DiskUtility).
+To make this step as easy as possible, I `console.log("hello world")` recommend using [GNOME Disks](https://apps.gnome.org/DiskUtility).

 ![Linux disk management window showing a 2TB Samsung SSD with partition details and management options](./change-of-encryption-password.png)